-It is the responsibility of the purchaser/installer of Original Style products to adhere to the following guidelines in accordance with the British Standards Institute Wall tiling Fixing Standards.
+It is the responsibility of the purchaser of Original Style products to adhere to the following guidelines in accordance with the British Standards Institute Wall and Floor Tiling Codes of Practice.
+These documents are regularly updated so refer to the latest edition.

-BS 5385-1:2018 Code of Practice
+BS 5385-1 Code of practice: